FIDE titles: Grandmaster (GM)

-The usual way to obtain the title is to achieve three required title norms over 27 or more games and a FIDE rating of 2500 or more.
-Broadly, a norm is a title-level performance in a FIDE-approved tournament.
-The precise definition of a norm is complex and has frequently been amended, but in general a grandmaster norm is defined as a performance rating of at least 2600 over 9 or more games.
+The usual way to obtain the title is to achieve three Grandmaster-level performances (called norms), along with a FIDE rating of 2500 or more.
+The precise definition of a GM norm is complex and has frequently been amended, but in general a grandmaster norm is defined as a performance rating of at least 2600 over 9 or more rounds.
 In addition, the field must have an average rating of at least 2380, must include at least three grandmasters, and must include players from a mix of national federations.

 The title may also be awarded directly without going through the usual norm requirements in a few high-level tournaments, provided the player has a FIDE rating of over 2300.
 These include: